CoderforLife-AK/MS-Elevate---AICTE-Project-Submission/README.md

-Madhav Store Sales Analysis Dashboard
+Radium Store Sales Analysis Dashboard

 📌 Project Overview
 This project features an interactive Power BI Dashboard developed to analyze the sales performance of Radium Store, an e-commerce entity operating across India.
 The goal was to transform raw, fragmented transaction data into actionable insights, helping the business identify growth opportunities, regional trends, and customer preferences.